 |Breakfast at the Cricket head Inn|

-Another popular place to potter to is Old Tucson – an old movie lot which has been used for making Westerns for 75 years.
-It was purpose built in 1939 for the film Arizona, as even then the real Tucson was considered too modern looking.
-Westerns are part of our collective cultural consciousness and this make believe town has been used in more than 300 films with its real background of the Golden Gate Mountain.
+Another popular place to visit is Old Tucson.
+This old movie lot has been used for making Westerns for 75 years.
+Purpose built in 1939 for the film Arizona, as the real Tucson was considered too modern looking.
+Westerns are part of our collective cultural consciousness.
+This make believe town has been used in more than 300 films with the real background of the Golden Gate Mountain.

 |There’s a coach coming in!|

-The dusty streets have been trodden by all the great cowboy movie legends, including John Wayne, Clint Eastwood and Ronald Reagan (probably the biggest cowboy of them all – only joking) It has hosted countless episodes of Bonanza (remember Hoss?) and the High Chaparral (my Grandma’s favourite) and Little House on the Prairie.
+The dusty streets have been trodden by all the great cowboy movie legends, including John Wayne, Clint Eastwood and Ronald Reagan.
+It has hosted countless episodes of Bonanza (remember Hoss?) and the High Chaparral (my Grandma’s favourite) and Little House on the Prairie.
 It was even used in the 1990s remake of Tombstone with Kurt Russell and Val Kilmer.

 |There’s no call for that behaviour in this town!|

-We witnessed a shoot out based on a real story involving an Arizona Ranger in 1907 who was trying to bring some law and order to these Wild West proceedings.
-Hollywood and reality never got on that well, and the shoot outs, which are always so dramatically drawn out in the movies, in truth only lasted seconds.
-They often involved one party letting hard liquor get the best of any common sense he may have possessed.
-A scenario one can still in many a town centre today.
+A shoot out based on a real story involving an Arizona Ranger in 1907 was in progress.
+He was trying to bring some law and order to the Wild West.
+The shoot outs, which are always so dramatically drawn out in the movies, in truth only lasted seconds.
+It’s great fun though.